alotdog/coinvert/README.md

 ![coinvert screenshot](screenshot.png)

 ### Issues
-This is a very old project that existed soley to help me learn git/github and DOM/styling by creating a thing I had absolutely no use for.
+This is a very old project that existed mainly to help me learn git/github and DOM/styling.
 Besides being a mess of javascript and jQuery, there is precision loss when getting the conversion rate and the inability to have more than one widget.
-I don't really feel like revisiting this, so please fix.
+I don't really feel like revisiting this now though.

 ---